• Portfolio

 • Contact

 I’ve always been careful.
 I keep film in my carry-on, I ask for hand checks, and I even quote TSA policy when I need to.
-But on February 18, 2025, flying out of Mexico City International Airport (MEX), all of that didn’t matter.
-My film got X-rayed.
-And I lost it.

-What Happened at Mexico City Airport
+What Happened at MEX

 I was flying from Mexico City to Atlanta (ATL), then home to Charleston (CHS) with two 35mm cameras and one loaded with 110 film, plus some loose rolls.
-At the security checkpoint, I asked for a hand inspection—just like I’ve done at airports all over the U.S. One airport employee actually tried to help, but his supervisors shut it down fast.

 The loose rolls were hand-checked.
 But the three cameras, loaded with unprocessed film?
 They forced them through the X-ray machine.